astrio-ai/l2m/README.md

 python run_cli.py
 ```

-**Note**: Homebrew installation provides the most convenient way to install and use the CLI on macOS.
+**Note**: PyPI installation provides the most convenient way to install and use the CLI across all platforms.

 ### Examples